the Greater Miami

 Preventing / repairing oil leaks

 The more frequently engine and transmission oil (and filter) is changed, the longer your engine and transmission will endure prior to needing major attention.

 Earlier model Porsches require manual tuning adjustments on occasion.
 Later model Porsches are computer controlled.
 GP is scanner savvy.
-In a nutshell, you're covered from nuts & bolts to digital bits & bytes engine tuning.
+In a nutshell, you're covered from nuts & bolts to digital bits & bytes when it comes to engine tuning.